Shrey9810/Secure-File-Transfer-using-RSA/README.md

 # Secure File Transfer and Chatting Using RSA Encryption

 ## Overview
 This project demonstrates a secure file transfer system where a sender transmits a file to a receiver using RSA encryption and digital signatures.
 The system employs socket programming to establish a TCP connection, exchange public keys, and securely transfer data in dynamically sized chunks.
 Additionally, a secure chat feature is implemented using the same encryption mechanism.
-This project ensures confidentiality, integrity, and authentication through RSA encryption and digital signatures.
+The system ensures *Confidentiality, Integrity, and Authentication* in both file transfer and chat communication.

 ## Features
 - *RSA Encryption & Digital Signature:*